 - In a bowl, combine all sauce ingredients and whisk to combine well.
 Set aside.

-- Cook rice noodles according to package instructions.
+- Soak or prepare rice noodles according to package instructions.
 Drain and set aside.

 - Using long chopsticks or spatula, gently toss noodle mixture so it’s fully coated in sauce.
 Add spinach leaves and stir just to wilt.
 Remove from heat immediately, and serve while hot.
 Serve with Sriracha on the side, if desired.

-This dish is best served and devoured right after it’s cooked.
-Generally speaking, dishes like Pad Thai and Pad See Ew made with rice noodles are best when eaten right away.
+This dish is best eaten right after it’s cooked.
+Generally speaking, dishes like Pad Thai and Pad See Ew made with rice noodles are best when fresh.